VegaDeftwing/OpGuidesHugoSrc/content/unpublished/tokipona.md

 <div class="conlang" style="text-align: right;padding-right: 20px;">
 󱦚 󱦛󱦀
 </div>
 </li>
     <li>Sorry esperanto fans, but the language sorta sucks too.
 Like, it's sexist in design, is overly complex, and just ... bad. <a href="https://www.youtube.com/watch?v=Sao9mCLy3Xo">See this jan Misali video as to why</a>.</li>
     <li>This number really depends on where you draw the line of fluency.
 The toki pona discord has a role system, on which close to 300 people have self-identified as advanced speakers, and over 1000 as intermediate.
 Assuming some of those people have lost interest and so lost skill with the language (which must be the case, as there's many more reactions to the bot taking the begineer role than there are people in the server), but that there's some people who speak toki pona but aren't on the discord, I think 600 is reasonable guess.</li>
+    <li>It's not a bad book, but it has aged since being published in 2014 and there are some things the book doesn't cover super well.
+If you get into toki pona, I do still recomend showing your support and nabbing a copy.</li>
 </ol>